The ballroom is open for "Dancing with the Stars" season 34.

 Read on to see what you need to know about the season.

-After the season's first double elimination on Sept.
-23, the first couples to exit were Feldman and pro partner Jenna Johnson, along with former NBA star Baron Davis and his partner Britt Stewart.
+The season's first double elimination came in Week 2 on Sept.
+23, when Feldman and Jenna Johnson, along with Baron Davis and Britt Stewart, were sent home.

 Here are the remaining couples: